St. Louis Fire of 1849: Timeline of the fire

 In the spring of 1849, the population of St. Louis was about 63,000 with a western boundary of the city extending to 11th Street.
 The city was about three quarters of a mile in width and had about three miles of riverfront filled with steamboats and other river craft.
 St. Louis, located near the junction of the Mississippi and Missouri rivers, was the last major city where travelers could get supplies before they headed west.
-Here travelers bought supplies and switched steamboats before going up the Missouri River to Omaha, Nebraska or other trail heads for the Oregon and California trails west.
+Here travelers bought supplies and switched steamboats before going up the Missouri River to Omaha, Nebraska or other trail heads for the Oregon Trail and California Trail west.
 At the time of this fire, the city was also experiencing a cholera epidemic which would end up killing about 10% of the population (over 4,500).
 The town was booming as people came in from around the U.S. and abroad and bought supplies before heading overland to participate in the California Gold Rush.

 On May 17, 1849 at 9:00 p.m. a fire alarm sounded in St. Louis.
-The paddle wheeled steamboat White Cloud on the river at the foot of Cherry Street was on fire.
+The fire began when a moored paddle wheeled steamboat White Cloud on the Mississippi river at the foot of Cherry Street caught fire.
+The fire likely began when a mattress that was airing out on the deck was put away within the boat with an unnoticed ember.
+The fire quickly spread to another boat, the Edward Bates.
 The volunteer fire department with nine hand engines and hose reel wagons promptly responded.
 The moorings holding White Cloud burned through and the burning steamboat drifted slowly down the Mississippi River, setting 22 other steam boats and several flatboats and barges on fire.

 The flames leaped from the burning steamboats to buildings on the shore and was soon burning everything on the waterfront levee for four blocks.
 The fire extended to Main Street westward and crossing Olive Street.
 It completely gutted the three blocks between Olive and 2nd Street and went as far south as Market Street.
 It then ignited a large copper shop three blocks away and burned out two more city blocks.

 The volunteer firemen, after laboring for eight hours, were nearly completely demoralized and exhausted.
 The entire business district of the city appeared doomed unless something was done.
 Six businesses in front of the fire were loaded with kegs of black powder and blown up in succession.
 Captain Thomas B. Targee of Missouri Company No. 5 died while he was spreading powder into Phillips Music store, the last store chosen to be blown up.